slowernews/wisdom-tldr/README.md

 > *'I cannot give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*

 > *'I want to know God's thoughts; the rest are details.' -- Albert Einstein*

-> *'Strike the shepherd and the sheep will scatter.' -- Robert Greene (42nd law of power)*

 > *'The ability to ignore immediate dangers and pleasures translates into power.'*